Wsoukkachang/TDI/README.md

 # TDI
 Texas Drone Imaging Website

-A unique webpage for a Texas Drone business.
+A unique webpage for a Texas drone business.
 Developed completely from ground up.
 Client wanted a website so customers could contact him for his business.
 Client also wanted to include a gallery of his work and a weather display to show the conditions of windage.